RobotLocomotion/drake/drake/doc/documentation_instructions.rst

 uses `Sphinx <http://www.sphinx-doc.org/en/stable/index.html>`_.

 Drake's documentation is built using the ``documentation`` build target.
 It must first be enabled prior to documentation generation.
-The process also depends on whether Drake is being built in-source our out-of-source, and which build system is being used, e.g., ``make``, ``ninja``, or ``MSVC``.
+This process depends on whether Drake is being built in-source our out-of-source, and which build system is being used, e.g., ``make``, ``ninja``, or ``MSVC``.
 The following subsections describe the process for the officially-supported configurations.
-Please jump to the subsection that matches the build style being employed.
+Please jump to the subsection that matches the build style and tool employed.

 .. _documentation-in-source-make: